Home

 T

-TERP: An acronym for Theoretical Ex-Rights Price, the diluted share price resulting from a company rights issue.
+Theoretical Ex-Rights Price (TERP): The diluted share price resulting from a company rights issue that increases the shares on issue.

 Back to Index